 There are several advantages to using drawn comb over standard foundation.
 BetterComb can significantly benefit both packages and nucleus colonies.
 When packages are first installed in a hive, they must draw out comb before raising brood.
 By allowing immediate egg laying, BetterComb encourages rapid brood production, which increases the colony’s productivity.
 Similarly, when nucleus colonies are first installed in their hives, the bees may begin storing nectar in the brood nest of the nuc, as it may be the only space available.
 If the brood area becomes plugged with nectar, the colony’s swarming impulse can be triggered.
 BetterComb gives bees built-out space to expand.

 BetterComb is sold in 10 packs of comb similar to a 10-pack of foundation.
-It needs to be installed into a groove top wooden frame.
-The combs are 17" by 8" to fit Betterbee deep frames.
+It needs to be installed into a fully wired groove top wooden frame.
+The combs are 17" by 8" to fit Betterbee deep frames with a 5.35-5.4mm cell size.
 Please note other manufacturers' frames may vary, however it is possible to cut BetterComb with a knife to reduce the size if needed.
-Combs can be embedded into fully wired frames, or pressed and pinned into frames.
-The wired frames are most versatile and can be used in hot climates as well and with honey.
-Pinned frames should only be used in cool climates, and in locations where bees will use primarily for brood.
-Instructions for both methods are included, but parts and tools are not included.
+Combs can be embedded into fully wired frames.
+Wired frames are versatile and can be used in hot climates as well and with honey.
 Our specially designed embedding device is available here.

 Frequently Asked Questions (FAQs)

 BetterComb is produced from synthetic wax similar in chemical composition to beeswax.
 The wax is a mixture of ingredients synthesized from mineral and plant sources, and contains no animal fats or byproducts.

 Is it safe?